timomeh/stream-deck-upcoming-events/README.md

 _macOS only_

 A plugin for Elgato's Stream Deck to show the next calendar event on a key, and when you press the key, it opens Google Meet or Zoom or any video call connected to the event.
 Only shows the next event when it is about to start soon.
+Very customizable.
 Only for macOS.

 Uses macOS' native calendar integration.
 It works with any events that are connected to your Calendar.app.